jasongaylord/JasonGaylord.com/_posts/2009/05/2009-05-26-technology-post-20.md

 <small>Edition: #20</small>

 Phew!
-After an extra day off, there’s so many more links.
-Can’t wait to see the post when I take off two days in the middle of June.
+After an extra day off, there's so many more links.
+Can't wait to see the post when I take off two days in the middle of June.

-**Daily Joke** \- [Video parodies Microsoft’s vision of the future](http://venturebeat.com/2009/05/25/video-parodies-microsofts-vision-of-the-future/) (Suggested by [Thomas Johansen](http://twitter.com/thomasjo))
+**Daily Joke** \- [Video parodies Microsoft's vision of the future](http://venturebeat.com/2009/05/25/video-parodies-microsofts-vision-of-the-future/) (Suggested by [Thomas Johansen](http://twitter.com/thomasjo))

 .NET Languages – C# and Visual Basic